 |

 This is not a scientific key to identifying snakes found in California.
-It is meant to be used as a basic tool for the novice who wants to identify a snake primarily by appearance and location.
+It is meant to be used as a basic tool for non-experts who want to identify a snake primarily by appearance and location.

-There is always the slight chance that a snake you find may not be native, but an introduced animal, such as an escaped pet, and it will not be depicted here.
-If you cannot find a snake here, you can also look at our page of Escaped Pets which lists some common pet herps which have been reported to me.
+There is always the slight chance that a snake you find may not be a native species or a known established alien species, it might be a feral pet, which is not depicted in this identification section.
+If you cannot find a snake here, you can also look at our page of Escaped Pet Snakes which lists some common pet snakes which have been reported to me as found in the wild in California.
+There are definitely lots of other species not shown there.

 There are several observations you can make that will help you to identify a California snake.